Menu

 • Stay still! — The veterinary team needs your pet to remain perfectly still so they can thoroughly examine their mouth and remove plaque and tartar.

-• Going the distance — If your pet is not anesthetized, the veterinary team can’t remove the bacteria under the gumline, where the most damage occurs.
+• Going the distance — If your pet is not anesthetized, the veterinary team can’t remove the bacteria under the gum line, where the most damage occurs.
+For a complete dental cleaning, which is needed for your pet’s health, they need to be anesthetized.

-• Safety first — Anesthetizing your pet helps prevent injury to your furry pal, as well as the veterinary team.
+• Safety first — Anesthetizing your pet helps prevent injury to your furry pal and the veterinary team.
+Even the best-behaved pet may lash out or respond negatively due to fear, stress, and anxiety.

 At-home dental care is also necessary to keep your pet’s mouth healthy.
 Plaque starts to accumulate only hours after your pet eats, so yearly dental cleanings aren’t enough to prevent dental disease.
 Ways you can promote your pet’s dental health include: